Skip to content

 References across modules

-If module a does from b import Foo and you reload b, module a still holds the old Foo.
-The reconciler sidesteps this for components by re-resolving the function on every render, but long-lived references (e.g., stashed in a global) can drift.
+If module a does from b import Foo and only b.py changes, module a may still hold the old Foo.
+The screen host always reloads the root screen module after changed modules so common component imports update, but long-lived references (e.g., stashed in a global) can drift.
 When in doubt, restart the app.

 Hook signature changes